 BREAST PUMPS

 Sault Tribe dietitians provide hand pumps.
 They also have multi-user high quality pumps for tribal members that they can use and then return.
-The Sault Tribe Health Center has a lactation room for the public and for employees.

 Bay Mills Health Center provides pumps to tribal members at no cost.
 They will need to be returned.
 They also have hand pumps for moms to keep.
 There are lactation rooms in the Health Center, one for staff and one for patients near the lobby.

 Pumps are available by prescription at Arfstrom’s Pharmacy.
 Medicaid covers the cost of Medela Pump N Style and Spectra2 pumps.
 These same pumps are available to those with private insurance as well.
-Since August, 2019, our local hospital has Medela and Spectra2 pumps provided by Arfstroms, available for moms that deliver there and can then take them home once their doctor writes a prescription.
+Since August, 2019, our local hospital has Motif, Medela and Spectra2 pumps provided by Arfstroms, available for moms that deliver there and can then take them home once their doctor writes a prescription.
 This service will be available on weekdays and Saturdays only.
 Otherwise the pumps are also available at Arfstroms pharmacy with a prescription Mon.- Sat.

 Pumps obtained through Medicaid (UPHP or fee for service) are free of charge every 5 years.
 If there is a need for a pump before 5 years has passed, Arfstroms can submit a prior authorization once baby is born and the new pump often can be obtained this way.